-Check that the book you are buying isn’t full of notes.
+Check that the book you are buying is not full of notes.
 In some courses, you can take books to the exam, and you could be found guilty of cheating if there are notes in your books.
-Check that you have the right edition of the book, as there are sometimes significant differences between editions.
+Also check that you have the right edition of the book, as there are sometimes significant differences between editions.

 A good guide price for a second-hand book in very good condition is around 60 per cent of the original price; a well-thumbed copy should be cheaper.

 Make sure when buying new books that you get the right edition.
 A bookshop won’t always necessarily have the latest one.
 Also check delivery times – a book that arrives a week after the exam is of very little use.

 Links to libraries and bookstores can be found on this page.
 Please note that most of the links are to Swedish websites, but there are sometimes English translation options.

 The links below are to external websites.
 Most of them are in Swedish but some are (partly) in English or have automatic translation modules.

 - Språkbokhandeln i Lund

 Price comparison websites